unfoldedcircle/core-api/doc/integration-driver/write-integration-driver.md

 ## How to write an integration driver

-The integration API allows to develop external integration drivers in any programming language capable of running a WebSockets server.
+The Integration-API allows to develop external integration drivers in any programming language capable of running a WebSockets server.
 Custom integration drivers require Node.js or a statically linked binary.

 - `External integration driver`: a driver running on an external device, reachable by the Remote.